 The Women’s, Gender, and Sexuality Studies Major requires a minimum of 27 hours and must include the following courses:

-- WGS 221- Introduction to Women’s, Gender, and Sexuality Studies (3 credits)
+- WGS 221- Introduction to Women’s, Gender, and Sexuality Studies or WGS 222 Introduction to Sexuality Studies (3 credits)

-- A WGS or WGS cross-listed course with a service-learning or public engagement component (designated by department) (3 credits)
+- A WGS or WGS cross-listed course with a service-learning or public engagement component (3 credits)

 - No more than 6 hours from the 100-level may count toward the major.